arc25275/weather_icons/README.md

 To request data, setup a [ZeroMQ Request-Reply Pattern](https://zeromq.org/socket-api/#request-reply-pattern), with the port being 5555.
-Specific examples for most programming languages can be found [here.](https://zeromq.org/get-started/).
+Specific examples on how to do this for most programming languages can be found [here](https://zeromq.org/get-started/).
+Follow the installation guide provided, and adapt the sample code to mimic the python below.

 Data needs to be requested with a **_stringified_** json object in the following format: